alejomaar/computer_vision/filtering_in_frecuency/README.md

 - Example 3

-Check the filtering animation of multiple cuttof thresolds in a dynamic manner in Dash.
+Visualize how to change a frequency filter with different values in a dashboard

-1. Run the dash.py script
+1. Run the dashboard.py script

 ```
-python -m examples.dash
+python -m examples.dashboard
 ```

 2. Open a web browser and navigate to http://localhost:8050/.